indirection42/polkadot-sdk/polkadot/pvq/pvq-program-metadata-gen/README.md

 1. Reads the source code of your PVQ program
 2. Generates metadata generation code
-3. Creates a temporary crate that store the metadata generation code
+3. Creates a temporary crate that stores the metadata generation code
-4. Compiles and runs the temporary crate using the same conditions as your original crate
+4. Compiles and runs the temporary crate (optionally with the same active feature flags)

-The metadata includes information about function names, parameter types, and return types, allowing the UI to know about your program's metadata.
+The metadata includes function names, parameter types, and return types, so downstream tooling (for example UI code) can understand the PVQ program’s surface.